There are a number of options for varicose vein treatment in Bath, some traditional and some more contemporary.

 All procedures are done as an outpatient or day case.
 You will have a detailed consultation followed by an ultrasound scan.
 Based on the scan results, the treatment will be optimised for you.

-At the end of all procedures, the leg will be dressed in a compression (tight) dressing.
+At the end of all procedures for varicose vein treatment in Bath, the leg will be dressed in a compression (tight) dressing.
 We recommend you keep this on for 48 hours.
 Following this, we would recommend wearing compression stockings until the bruises settle down.
 This can vary from 1-6 weeks.

 Although the risk of complications is very small, they do happen, and will be discussed with you before planning any procedure.